What Does It Mean When a Building Is Condemned?

 How does the condemnation process work?

 - Inspection: A local building inspector notices or receives a complaint about a potentially unsafe house.
-The inspector visits the property to assess its condition and finds significant structural damage and a severe mold problem, warranting condemnation.
+They visit the property to assess its condition and find significant structural damage and a severe mold problem, warranting condemnation.

 - Notice: The property owner is issued a notice of condemnation, outlining the specific reasons for the decision and what must be done to rectify the issues.
 The notice also includes a deadline for starting repairs and may order the immediate evacuation of the premises.